cool-RR/python_toolbox/README.markdown

 # Not backward-compatible yet #

-Please keep in mind that Python Toolbox is still in alpha stage, and that backward compatibility would *not* be maintained in this phase.
+Backward compatibility is currently *not* maintained.
+If you're using Python Toolbox in your code and you want to upgrade to a newer version of Python Toolbox, you'll need to ensure that all the calls to Python Toolbox aren't failing.
+(A good test suite will usually do the trick.)

 # Roadmap #

 ## Present ##

-Python Toolbox is at version 0.9.2, which is an alpha release.
+Python Toolbox is at version 0.9.2.
 It's being used in production every day, but backward compatibility isn't guaranteed yet.

 ## Next tasks ##